DrValani/DrValani.github.io/personal/index.md

 # Sport

 Player/fitness coach for my local Sunday league football team.
 Absolutely love waking up on a cold winters morning to play.
-Live long Arsenal fan.
+Life long Arsenal fan.

 Keen swimmer and not too bad at table tennis.